-Exposure compensation is basically a photographer’s way to override the exposure decided by your camera’s internal light meter.
+Exposure compensation basically photographers to override exposure decided on by your camera’s internal light meter.
 It’ll help you darken or brighten images in unique situations.

-Tip – If you want to know the science behind it, a camera’s internal light meter works by evaluating light reflected off subjects.
-They are standardized on middle grey (aka 18% grey).
+If you want to know the science behind it, a camera’s internal light meter works by evaluating light reflected off subjects.
+They are standardised on middle grey (aka 18% grey).

 While most of the time the light meter does a good job, there will be times you’ll want to change the exposure for stylistic effect.